asafyurdakul/node-red-contrib-trexmes-oee-calculator/README.md

 # node-red-contrib-trexmes-oee-calculator

-This is a [Node-Red][1] is produced to provide instant calculation of OEE industrial values with the data coming from the IoBox serial communication hardware device used in Trex Mes systems.
+This is a [Node-Red][1] is produced to provide instant calculation of OEE industrial values with the data coming from the IoBox serial communication hardware device used in Trex Mes systems.<br>
-At the end of the production cycle time, instant Availability, Performance, Quality and OEE values are calculated and sent to the node output.
+At the end of the production cycle time, instant Availability, Performance, Quality and OEE values are calculated and sent to the node output.<br>
 A continuous data feed is required for calculations to be made.
 The expected input data should be as follows.